fsistemas/sql2json/README.md

 ]
 ```

-### I don't wat an array i want an object with an atribute with the results, useful to generate in format to post to geckoboard
+### I don't wat an array, i want an object with an atribute with the results, useful to generate in format to post to geckoboard

 python3 -m sql2json --name mysql --query sales_month_since --date_from "START_CURRENT_MONTH-1" --wrapper